harsh2527/Advance-Trading-Platform-/README.md

 **Harsh Malhotra**

-An avid trader, developer cybersecurity enthusiast, passionate about applying machine learning and data science in financial markets to build useful tools and insights.
+An avid trader and developer, passionate about applying machine learning and data science in financial markets to build useful tools and insights.

 ---